masoodfaisal/ml-workshop/docs/workshop-2-3-4-data-science.md

 ![](https://github.com/masoodfaisal/ml-workshop/blob/main/docs/images/17-random-forest-model-experiment-name.png)

 Continue to run the notebook, cell by cell to the end.
-The ntebook will output the accuracy of the 2 experiments, using DecisionTreeClassifier and RandomForestClassifier.
-E.g. see the accuracy of the RandomForestClassifier and its ExperimentRun.
+The notebook will output the accuracy of the 2 experiments, using DecisionTreeClassifier and RandomForestClassifier.
 Keep a note of __accuracy__ and __ExperimentRun__ name, for both the DecisionTreeClassifier and RandomForestClassifier runs.
+E.g. see the accuracy of the RandomForestClassifier and its ExperimentRun:

 ![](https://github.com/masoodfaisal/ml-workshop/blob/main/docs/images/18-random-forest-accuracy-experiment-run.png)